Photos by Nils Schlebusch unless otherwise noted

 “It’s what I live for,” Henderson admits of guests’ reactions.
 “My office happens to be behind a door that people don’t necessarily know is a door, so I often hear people scream, shout, or sometimes cry.
 It’s often what gets me through the day.”

-Now that the Cottages are nearly complete (the final Faerie Forest is wrapping up construction), Henderson and Massa look forward to welcoming guests for a little bit of magic in the Hudson Valley.
+Now that the Cottages are complete, Henderson and Massa look forward to welcoming guests for a little bit of magic in the Hudson Valley.
 They opted to close temporarily when the COVID-19 crisis first broke out in New York and used the time to improve the facility and secure government loans.
 After formulating a comprehensive COVID-19 plan to ensure guest and employee safety and happiness, the duo reopened the hotel complex in early June.

 “Where there’s a will, there’s a way,” Henderson observes of the hotel’s reopening.
 As part of The Roxbury’s COVID-19 safety protocol, staff work to minimize risk of infection by asking guests to wear masks in common areas (The Roxbury will provide one if guests do not own one), utilizing cutting-edge sanitation product Theraworx, sterilizing all high-touch areas and surfaces, washing bed linens at a higher temperature, and even *gasp* removing extraneous throw pillows and blankets that function primarily for design purposes.

-Even so, The Roxbury remains a fairytale paradise in the Catskills.
+Even so, The Roxbury Motel remains a fairytale paradise in the Catskills.
 Now that Stratton Falls has a liquor license, guests can get cocktails and drinks delivered to their rooms until the bar by the pool opens for the season.
-As for food, Ate-O-Ate food truck is available to deliver meals outside rooms through summer and fall.
+As for food, local restaurant Chappie’s delivers lunch and dinner seven days a week for guests who request it, with socially distanced indoor and outdoor dining available at the restaurant as well.

 And then there are the onsite attractions.
 For guests who want to embark on socially distant explorations, the Tahawus Trails await.
 Looping across the grounds, the trails are easy to navigate and offer two waterfall observation decks, along with sitting areas and nooks.
 For swimmers, the spa and pool at the Crooked Cabana will open once the hotel receives the OK from the New York State Department of Health.